-Goals, Dreams, and Resolutions Questions Answered for 2015:
+Goals, Dreams, and Resolutions Questions for 2016

 Take a look back at the last year, and give yourself an honest assessment.
 Remember to be kind to yourself.
 Did you achieve what you hoped to achieve?
 Where did you fall short of your own expectations, and why?
 Where did you exceed them?
 What unexpected events changed your direction?
 What did you choose to give up because it no longer fit your goals, dreams, resolutions, and life?

 –2015 was a challenging year.
 There was too much loss.
 I felt that I did nothing but attend funerals from August until the end of the year.
 My lovely little cat, Violet, also died.
 I was in a dysfunctional and unhappy situation that I was unable to change, although I tried, on many occasions, using tactics to either cope or live with it.
 None of them worked, so a different strategy is required for this year.
 I didn’t write enough, and much of it wasn’t up to par.
 Towards the middle of the year, I even wondered if I should stop writing.

 Fortunately, the writers’ conference and the supportive group in my workshop encouraged me to try new things and stretch in new directions.
 Between Carole Bugge and Claire Cook, I got fresh inspirations to get me back on track.
 The second part of the year, in spite of the losses, was much more productively creative, in spite of obstacles by a few choice individuals who regularly tried to destroy said creativity and ‘bring me to heel’.

 The time at Kripalu was also important — it gave me tools to pace and plan and cope with certain things that are going to continue to be difficult until they can be removed.